 4. State Disability Insurance (SDI): This state fund is used to provide benefits to those out of work because of illness or disability.

 Every deduction from your paycheck is explained on your check voucher.
-If you do not understand the deductions, ask the Principal or CBO to explain them to you.
+If you do not understand the deductions, ask the Deputy Director to explain them to you.

-You may change the number of withholding allowances you wish to claim for Federal Income Tax purposes at any time by filling out a new W-4 form and submitting it to the CBO.
-The office maintains a supply of these forms.
+You may change the number of withholding allowances you wish to claim for Federal or State Income Tax purposes at any time by filling out a new W-4 or DE-4 form and submitting it to the Deputy Director.

 All Federal, State, and Social Security taxes will be automatically deducted from paychecks.
 Federal Withholding Tax deduction is determined by the employee’s W-4 form.
-The W-4 form should be completed upon hire and it is the employee’s responsibility to report any changes in filing status to the CBO and to fill out a new W-4 form.
+The W-4 form should be completed upon hire and it is the employee’s responsibility to report any changes in filing status to the Deputy Director and to fill out a new W-4 form.

 At the end of the calendar year, a “withholding statement” (W-2) will be prepared and forwarded to each employee for use in connection with preparation of income tax returns.
 The W-2 shows Social Security information, taxes withheld and total wages.